 The lack of cleaning and maintenance involved with the EVO is hands-down my favorite aspect.
 Like I mentioned above, most other portable dab rigs route the vapor path through the device, making cleaning the vapor path nearly impossible.

 The BOOST EVO vapor path is short but easy to access and clean.

 I use the Boost EVO most at home, but I also take it hiking, chill bike rides, and lazy beach days.
 This isn’t the most discreet method for consumption.
 A smaller wax pen is the way to go if you’re looking for absolute portability and discretion.

 Better Options For Portability?

-I’ve been using my RIO EVERYWHERE for well over a year, and it’s never spilled water.
+I’ve used my RIO EVERYWHERE for over a year, and it’s never spilled water.
 The RIO’s downside is that it uses a torch and banger, which basically throws the concealment factor out the window.
 People will definitely see and/or hear the torch.

 Heating and Temperature Options

-The Boost EVO comes with options for a 20 or 40-second session timer, which I’ll get more into down below.
+The Boost EVO has options for a 20 or 40-second session timer, which I’ll get more into below.

 EVO Temperature Range